 EQUAL - Equal Access to Quality Jobs for Women and Girls in Mexico

 Mexico is the United States’ second-largest regional export market and third-largest trading partner (after Canada and China).
 According to the World Bank, Mexico is a middle-income country on a growth trajectory.
-However, the prevalence of unpaid work among women, horizontal and vertical segmentation of the labor market, and gender segregation are barriers to full inclusion of women in the labor market and access to decent working conditions.
-There is limited government enforcement of laws on child labor, gender-based discrimination, and working conditions in the agricultural sector, including in the sugarcane and coffee sectors.
+However, the prevalence of unpaid work among women, horizontal and vertical segmentation of the labor market, and gender segregation are all barriers to full inclusion of women in the labor market and access to decent working conditions.
+There is limited government enforcement of laws on child labor, gender-based discrimination, and working conditions in the agricultural sector, including in the sugarcane and coffee sectors, where many women and girls work.
 Furthermore, as the majority of the agricultural work is informal (contractual or seasonal), workers often have poor access to governmental or private sector protections and grievance mechanisms, social safety net programs, opportunities for up-skilling, and vocational advancement on the job.
 Migrant workers are particularly impacted by these conditions.
-There are reports of discrimination and exploitation of women and girls in the agricultural sector such as gender pay gaps, sexual harassment, discrimination in training and job hiring, and access to resources, including extension services, agricultural inputs, credit, and land ownership.
+There are also reports of discrimination and exploitation of women and girls in the agricultural sector such as gender pay gaps, sexual harassment, discrimination in training and job hiring, and limited access to resources, including extension services, agricultural inputs, credit, and land ownership.

 The goal of the EQUAL project is to reduce the risk of child labor, forced labor, and other labor rights violations for women and adolescent girls (aged 15-17) working within the agricultural sector.
 The project’s core strategies will:

 - Focus on the most vulnerable – EQUAL aims to create a scalable model of service delivery that reaches the most vulnerable, specifically women and girls in remote communities who work in the sugarcane and coffee sectors in Veracruz and Oaxaca, especially in informal arrangements.